Riverview Veterinary Groups' dedicated, compassionate and friendly team.

 Flower Vajter

-Flower is passionate about dogs and likes nothing more that discussing new styles with the owner that would suit the dog’s coat condition and lifestyle and allows her to be creative.
-When not at work or pampering her own dogs (a border collie, a Kerry Blue and Corgix) she loves researching new grooming techniques.
-Roller-skating, jogging and long hikes in the lovely West Cork landscape is how she relaxes.
+Flower is passionate about dogs and likes nothing more than discussing new styles and grooming tips with pet owners.
+When she’s not at work or pampering her own dogs, she loves researching new grooming techniques.
+Her favourite pastimes include roller skating, jogging and going for long hikes in the lovely West Cork countryside.

 Mary Hayes